stdlib-js/stdlib/docs/development.md

 ## Contributing

+Before contributing, be sure to

+* Read and understand the [Code of Conduct][code-of-conduct].
+* Read and understand the [licensing terms][license].
+* Read and understand the [style guides][style-guides].

+Next, take a look around the project, noting the style and organization of documentation, tests, examples, benchmarks, and source implementations.
+Consistency is highly __prioritized__ within stdlib.
+Thus, the more you are able to match and adhere to project conventions and style, the more likely your contribution will be accepted.
+While we have done our best to automate linting and style guidelines, such automation is not perfect and cannot adequately capture the inevitable exceptions and nuance to many rules.
+In short, the more you study existing practice, the better prepared you will be to contribute to stdlib.

-To contribute to stdlib, create a new local branch.
+For modifications intended to be included in stdlib, create a new local branch.

 ``` bash
 $ git checkout -b <branch>
 ```

 where `<branch>` is the branch name.
 Both the `master` and `develop` branches for the main stdlib project are protected, and direct modifications to these branches will __not__ be accepted.
-Instead, all contributions should be made on non-master and non-develop local branches.
+Instead, all contributions should be made on non-master and non-develop local branches, including documentation changes and other non-code modifications.

 During development, to incorporate recent changes from the upstream repository, you should [rebase][git-rebase] your local branch, reapplying your local commits on top of the current upstream `HEAD`.
 This procedure is in contrast to performing a standard [merge][git-merge], which may interleave development histories.
 The rationale is twofold: 1) interleaved histories makes [squashing][git-rewriting-history] commits more difficult and 2) a standard merge increases the risk of incomplete/broken commits appearing in the git history.
 An ideal commit history is one in which, at no point in time, is the project in a broken state.
 While not always possible (mistakes happen), striving for this ideal facilitates time travel and software archeology.